 by Tommy Daniel

-Editor’s Note: This article was first published by the Modern War Institute as a response to an article titled The Most Effective Weapon on the Modern Battlefield Is… Concrete? which was also first published by MWI.
+This article was first published by the Modern War Institute as a response to an article titled The Most Effective Weapon on the Modern Battlefield Is… Concrete? which was also first published by MWI.
 This article is republished here with the permission of the original author.
 This first appeared in The Havok Journal November 13, 2018.

 For other excellent opinion and analysis on this and many other related topics, check out the Modern War Institute’s main page by clicking on their logo below.